getporter/porter/docs/content/docs/quickstart/_index.md

 execution completed successfully!
 ```

-In this example, you are installing the v0.2.0 version of the ghcr.io/getporter/examples/porter-hello bundle from its location in the default registry (Docker Hub) and setting the installation name to porter-hello.
+This example installs version `0.2.0` of the `ghcr.io/getporter/examples/porter-hello` bundle from the GitHub container registry.
+The installation name is `porter-hello`.

 ## List Bundle Installations